hu-ke/react-audio-spectrum/README.md

 npm install react-audio-spectrum --save
 ```
 ## Contributing
-dragging.js is a free and open source library, and I appreciate any help you're willing to give - whether it's fixing bugs, improving documentation, or suggesting new features.
+react-audio-spectrum is a free and open source react library, and I appreciate any help you're willing to give - whether it's fixing bugs, improving documentation, or suggesting new features.